SpursFan21/SpursFan21/README.md

 # 👋 Hi, I’m @SpursFan21

-- 🌱 I’m currently a Software Engineering student learning various web development technologies like Django, React, Next.js, and Node.js.
-I’m also diving into microservices with Golang, Docker, and Apache Kafka, and exploring cloud computing with AWS.
+- 🌱 I’m currently a Software Engineering student learning various web development technologies like FastAPI, React, Next.js, and Node.js.
+I’m also diving into microservices with Golang, Docker, and Apache Kafka, and deploying applications on AWS and Vercel.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/duncan-turner-09b89318a/).

 <!---